hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyloop.md

 Any operator can be used in the test condition (see [operators](hypy_pybase.html#operators)) and conditions can be nested, too.
 {% include note.html content="The code blocks in the `if` - `else` statement is indented and *Python* uses the indentation to group statements.
 The same applies to loops, function and classes.
 An IDE automatically indents code, but basic text editors may not do the job.
-So be aware that wrong indentation can be an error source." %} {#indent}
+So be aware that wrong indentation can be an error source." %}

 ```python